fajrocha/gymanager.java/README.md

 Instead of a **transactional consistency** for each request, an **eventual consistency** approach was implemented.
-Meaning, when something interesting from a business perspective occurs, instead of updating all relevant entities in a single transaction, the response is given to the client immediately and further changes will occur on the background.
+Meaning, when something interesting from a business perspective occurs, instead of updating all relevant entities in a single transaction, only one entity is changed and the response is given to the client immediately.
+Any further changes will occur on the background.

 While this brings further complexity, the client no longer has to wait on the whole transaction and allows to customize what happens when certain changes within and between the **bounded contexts** fail.
 Any failed event will go to the database and will be republished either on restart or on a scheduled job.
-To simplify, _Spring Modulith_ out of the box features, like the [application events](https://docs.spring.io/spring-modulith/reference/events.html), were used.
+To simplify, _Spring Modulith_ out of the box features, like [application events](https://docs.spring.io/spring-modulith/reference/events.html), were used.

 Mainly two type of events are used, **domain events** (within the **bounded context**) and **integration events**